-Leptospirosis is a zoonotic disease that can impact dogs, farm and wild animals in addition to people.
+Leptospirosis is a zoonotic disease that can impact dogs, farms, and wild animals in addition to people.
 Our Marina del Rey veterinarians list signs and symptoms of leptospirosis in dogs and what you can do to protect your canine companion.

 Leptospirosis in Dogs

-Leptospirosis is a disease that affects dogs, farm and wild animals along with people.
+Leptospirosis is a disease that affects dogs, farms, and wild animals along with people.
 Caused by the bacteria Leptospira, which can be found worldwide in soil and water that’s been contaminated with infected urine.

 While this bacteria can occur anywhere, it is more common in warm climates with high annual rainfall.
-Studies indicate the disease has gradually spread to the Western United States, including Colorado, Utah and Arizona.
+Studies indicate the disease has gradually spread to the Western United States, including Colorado, Utah, and Arizona.

 Because leptospirosis is a zoonotic disease, it can be transmitted from animals to people.
-Similar to pets, people can also catch leptospirosis from contaminated sources of water, wild animals, livestock and pets.
+Similar to pets, people can also catch leptospirosis from contaminated sources of water, wild animals, livestock, and pets.
 Most outbreaks of leptospirosis in humans are due to exposure to contaminated water.

 How Dogs Contract Leptospirosis

-Every dog is at risk of developing leptospirosis, regardless of whether they live in an urban, suburban or rural area.
+Every dog is at risk of developing leptospirosis, regardless of whether they live in an urban, suburban, or rural area.
 Common risk factors include:

-- Exposure to or drinking from streams, lakes, rivers or puddles
+- Exposure to or drinking from streams, lakes, rivers, or puddles

-- Exposure to wild animals or farm animal species that may pass infected urine, even in your own backyard
+- Exposure to wild animals or farm animal species that may pass infected urine, even in your backyard

-- Contact with rodents, such as squirrels or rats, or other dogs (such as in dog parks, facilities where multiple dogs are housed or urban areas)
+- Contact with rodents, such as squirrels or rats, or other dogs (such as in dog parks, facilities where multiple dogs are housed, or urban areas)